jjw24/DevOpsTooling/AMIFinder/README.md

 6. Please note your profile (from the AWS store) needs to have access to describe/access AMIs, otherwise none will be returned.

-7. Type in your profile and region and click apply(apparently Wox does not prompt to notify success after clicking apply button, so once you have clicked apply you are golden).
+7. Type in your profile, region and click 'Apply' (apparently Wox does not prompt to notify success after clicking apply button, so once you have clicked 'Apply' you are golden).

-8. Once set, close the settings menu and on you keyboard press ALT + Space (the default Windows hotkey to bring up Wox search box).
+8. Once set, close the settings menu and on your keyboard press ALT + Space (the default Wox hotkey to bring up Wox search box).
 In the search box type '**get-ami**', you should then after a couple of seconds see the list of your AMIs for the set region.

 **Loading the AMI list:**
 ![image](https://user-images.githubusercontent.com/26427004/62990783-86f0b200-be90-11e9-809f-8e3538e4c9e1.png)